This blog post is all about the things you need to buy BEFORE backpacking Asia.

 6. Compression Packing Cubes

-Packing cubes have made my life so much easier!
-But here’s the thing – make sure you get compression packing cubes, not just regular ones (don’t make the same mistake I did!).
+But here’s the thing, make sure you buy compression packing cubes, not just regular ones (don’t make the same mistake I did!).

-These are great for saving space and keeping your bag organized.
 About three should do the trick for separating different types of clothing and making it easier to pack and unpack.

-7. Laundry Bag
+7. Separate Laundry Bag

 You definitely want to bring a laundry bag to keep your dirty clothes separate from the clean ones.
-It’s an absolute lifesaver when you’re travelling from place to place and don’t want to mix everything together.

 8. Bags for Shoes and Sandals